Revised Version

-The Revised Version (RV) or English Revised Version (ERV) of the Bible is a late 19th-century British revision of the King James Version.
-It was the first and remains the only officially authorised and recognised revision of the King James Version in Great Britain.
+The Revised Version (RV) or English Revised Version (ERV) of the Bible is a late-19th-century British revision of the King James Version.
+It was the first (and remains the only) officially authorised and recognised revision of the King James Version in Great Britain.
 The work was entrusted to over 50 scholars from various denominations in Great Britain.
 American scholars were invited to co-operate, by correspondence.
 Its New Testament was published in 1881, its Old Testament in 1885, and its Apocrypha in 1894.
 The best known of the translation committee members were Brooke Foss Westcott and Fenton John Anthony Hort; their fiercest critics of that period were John William Burgon, George Washington Moon, and George Saintsbury.

 Features

 The New Testament revision company was commissioned in 1870 by the convocation of Canterbury.
 Their stated aim was "to adapt King James' version to the present state of the English language without changing the idiom and vocabulary," and "to adapt it to the present standard of Biblical scholarship."
 To those ends, the Greek text that was used to translate the New Testament was believed by most to be of higher reliability than the Textus Receptus.
-The readings used were compiled from a different text of the Greek Testament by Edwin Palmer.
+The readings used by the revisers were compiled into a new edition of the Greek Testament by Edwin Palmer.

-While the text of the translation itself is widely regarded as excessively literal and flat, the Revised Version is significant in the history of English Bible translation for many reasons.
+The Revised Version is significant in the history of English Bible translation for many reasons.
 At the time of the RV's publication, the nearly 300-year-old King James Version was the main Protestant English Bible in Victorian England.
-The RV, therefore, is regarded as the forerunner of the entire modern translation tradition.
+The Revised Version, therefore, is regarded as the forerunner of the entire modern translation tradition.
 It was also considered more accurate than the King James Version in a number of verses.